Posture-Related Problems in Different Professions and Work Environments

 rounded shoulders, and lower back pain due to repetitive work and poor ergonomics.

-Office workers often experience poor sitting habit, forward head posture, rounded shoulders, leg crossing, and leaning to one side.
+Office workers often experience poor sitting habits, forward head posture, rounded shoulders, leg crossing, and leaning to one side.

 You may also find our guide on proper desk posture for office workers helpful.